 International Jobs and Economic Development Impacts (I-JEDI)

-Within the input worksheet, users select the country of analysis and currency-year.
+I-JEDI users begin by selecting the country, technology (solar, wind, biopower, geothermal), dollar year and project size.
+For each technology, the tool provides a set of relevant inputs that help formulate project characteristics.
 Default data on country-specific costs and percentages of local goods and services (from sources including periodicals, journal articles, industry experts and engineering cost models) and project expenditures estimates (including equipment construction and labor costs) are pre-populated.
 Users can use or modify default data if they have the specific project information available.
-For countries that are not included in the tool, users can use the custom region worksheet to develop models, but the user will need to have the necessary input data available.
+For countries that are not included, users can use the “custom region” option to develop models, but the user will need to have the necessary input data available.

-After completing the input worksheet, the Results worksheet presents estimated gross economic impacts of a project in areas including employment, earnings, gross domestic product and gross output impacts.
-I-JEDI results also provide country specific impacts by industry (agriculture, transportation, education, health care and construction).
+After completing the inputs, the results present estimated gross economic impacts of a project in areas including employment, earnings, gross domestic product, and gross output impacts.
+I-JEDI results also provide country specific impacts by industry.

 I-JEDI does not estimate impacts from changes in prices, utility rates, taxes, or wages, nor does it estimate constraints in resources.

 Access the I-JEDI tool at i-jedi.org.
 The I-JEDI tool was developed by the National Renewable Energy Laboratory with funding from USAID.

 U.S. Department of Energy’s National Renewable Energy Laboratory